ammarnajjar/pautomate/README.rst

 * Get branches info of repositories in a specific directory.
 * Reset --hard branches with a flag (-r)
 * Get the latest stable releases of multiple repositories.
-* Run multiple dotnet core commands on different projects in parallel.
-* The dotnet command type can be passed as an argument.
 * Requires:
     * git
     * python